shisinbin/console-finances/README.md

 ## Description

-Given a financial dataset describing a company's monthly Profit/Loss, a financial analysis is computed and displayed in a web browser's console.
+Given a financial dataset describing a company's monthly Profit/Loss amount, a financial analysis is computed and displayed in a web browser's console.

 The financial analysis includes:
 - The total number of months covered